 - Pupils want more opportunities.
 (Over 62% of younger students want to be more involved, and 70% of 13 year old students say they want to do more).

 - Pupils identified the changes they want to see in school, including structural changes to make it easier to take action (e.g. facilities), and tracking and showcasing progress against goals such as how much energy or excess waste has been saved.

 Over 3,500 secondary school students have participated in the survey so far in 2021.
-We are working with schools who have participated so far to turn the valuable data insights from the survey into climate awareness and action and will report on key impacts later in the year.
+We are working with schools which have participated so far to turn the valuable data insights from the survey into climate awareness and action.

 Supporters and Partners